Atsena Otie Key: Economic growth

-The Civil War
+Civil War

 The American Civil War brought both hardship and conflict to Atsena Otie Key.
 The harbor was blockaded by the Union Navy's Gulf Blockade Squadron out of Key West.
 Very soon shipping and fishing were brought to a halt.

-The Battle of Cedar Key
+Battle of Cedar Key

 On 7 January 1862 the USS Hatteras landed U.S. Navy sailors and Marines and attacked the rail head at Station No. 4.
 They were at first repulsed by a company of Florida state cavalry and local civilian workers, but succeeded in destroying the tracks, engines, and buildings before they retreated to the ship.
 Then the Hatteras boarded and either sank or burned seven blockade runners in the harbor at Depot Key, and landed a small force to burn the harbor facilities.
 This small but important event has become known as the Battle of Cedar Key.

-The USS Somerset
+USS Somerset

 The USS Somerset captured the blockade runner Curlew off Atsena Otie Key in June 1862; and later she destroyed the salt works on James Island near Depot Key in October.
 This was very disastrous as the Union sailors accounted for some two thousand bushels of salt destroyed, with all the works.
 They also captured many civilian workers, slaves and horses.